The 2019 dispensary lawsuit against the NJ Department of Health (NJDOH) for unfair disqualification was finally heard in court yesterday.

 “They don’t seem to get it.
 They lost.
 It could not be handled any worse than it has been,” he said.

-Brown has refused to comment on the dispensary lawsuit in the past and did not respond to an email by publication time.
+Brown has refused to comment on the dispensary lawsuit in the past.
+He did not respond to an email by publication time.

-The NJDOH under Governor Phil Murphy had sought to completely turn around the tiny, forced medical cannabis program that was begrudgingly developed under former Governor Chris Christie.
-New qualifying conditions were added, which, among other things, led the number of patients in the program to go from 15,000 to more than 100,000 since 2018 when Murphy took office.
+The NJDOH, under Governor Phil Murphy, had sought to completely turn around the tiny, forced medical cannabis program.
+It was begrudgingly developed under former Governor Chris Christie.
+New qualifying conditions were added.
+That led the number of patients in the program to go from 15,000 to more than 100,000 since 2018 when Murphy took office.
 Many NJ cannabis leaders praise Murphy and Brown for this.